motemen/step-github-create-release/README.md

 # Options

 - `token` The token used to make the requests to GitHub.
 See [Creating a GitHub token](#creating-a-github-token).
-- `tag` The tag name of the release.
+- `tag` (optional) The tag name of the release.
 This needs to be unique for this repository.
-Semver versioning is recommended, but not required. (make sure this is json encoded, see [TODO](#todo))
+Semver versioning is recommended, but not required.
+If this variable is not set, existing tag pointing `target-commitish` is used.
+When no tag is found, release is not created. (make sure this is json encoded, see [TODO](#todo))
 - `owner` (optional) The GitHub owner of the repository.
 Defaults to `$WERCKER_GIT_OWNER`, which is the GitHub owner of the original build.
 - `repo` (optional) The name of the GitHub repository.
 Defaults to `$WERCKER_GIT_REPOSITORY`, which is the repository of the original build.
 - `target-commitish` (optional) Specifies the commitish value that determines where the Git tag is created from.
 Can be any branch or commit SHA.
 Defaults to `$WERCKER_GIT_COMMIT`, which is the commit of the original build.